Altinn/altinn-studio-docs/content/api/apps/instances/_index.en.md

 ## Update sub status

 The instance [sub status](../../../app/development/api/instance/#substatus) is used to give an end user further details about the state of their instance.
-Currently, only application owner is allowed to update substatus for an instance.
-Include the new substatus in the body of the requests as a json.
+Currently, only application owner is allowed to update sub status for an instance.
+Include the new sub status in the body of the requests as a json.

 ```http
 PUT {basePath}/{instanceOwnerPartyId}/{instanceGuid}/substatus